For information on best practices for engagers, refer to the following:

-There are a number of important things to keep in mind when you need to place engagers.
+There are a number of important things to keep in mind when placing engagers.

 Know before you go

-- ClearCorrect's technicians will recommend a number and location of engagers, but you can always override those recommendations.
+- ClearCorrect's technicians may recommend the use of engagers and their location, but you can always override those recommendations.

-- Engager preferences are always at the discretion of the clinician and it’s up to you to make any necessary changes.
+- Engager preferences are always at the discretion of the clinician and it’s up to you to communicate any necessary changes.

-- Review the treatment plan sent with the case or the treamtnet setup to see if engager placement is recommended at this appointment.
+- Review the treatment plan sent with the case or the treatment setup in ClearPilot™ to see if engager placement is scheduled at this appointment.

-- If yes, confirm that the patient or parent has signed an informed consent form.
+- If engagers are planned, confirm that the patient or parent has signed an informed consent form.

 - Identify locations for engagers on treatment plan.

-Fully describe engagers to the patient (and the parent if patient is a minor) before placing them.
+- Fully describe engagers to the patient (and the parent or guardian, if patient is a minor) before placing them.